Why Business Owners Should Talk about Divorce

 - Both parties contribute to the business’s success even if one spouse is not actively involved in running it.

-- Rules on family law and divorce are state-specific.
+- You must contact an attorney in your area as rules on family law and divorce are state-specific therefore.

 - Pre-trial mediation: getting an agreement vs. taking matters to trial.